 Becoming a GRCA member aligns your program with a network of rock camps and community projects that share similar values and goals.
 The GRCA is not a franchise organization or an organization that has one model for rock camps or other programs.
 All of our members have started their organizations independently, and all function somewhat differently.

-Benefits of joining GRCA include networking, curriculum sharing, training, camper referrals, and the opportunity to participate at the GRCA’s annual conference.
-This is a worldwide movement that brings together organizers from like-minded programs to share experiences and knowledge, and all members benefit from being in contact with one another.
+Benefits of joining GRCA include networking, curriculum sharing, training, development assistance, camper referrals, and the opportunity to participate as a member at the GRCA’s annual conference, which brings together representatives from camps and like-minded programs from around the world.
 Being a full member of the GRCA also means you have a vote at the annual member meeting, can elect board members, set GRCA yearly priorities, and help shape the direction of the GRCA.
 Our members are our greatest strength, and bring voices, ideas, and energy from all over the world.

-- VISIBILITY: Be part of the movement and have your camp pop up on our amazing GRCA world map.
+- VISIBILITY: Be part of the movement and have your organization pop up on our amazing GRCA world map.

-- GRCA TOOLKIT: Get access to a pool of resources (e.g. templates for programming, budgeting, international camp data, annual camp reports, conference documentation, etc…).
+- GRCA TOOLKIT: Get access to a pool of resources (including templates for programming, budgeting, international data, annual reports, conference documentation, etc…).

 Becoming A Member

-- If you haven’t already, contact email@example.com explaining a little bit about your organization, where you are located, and what programming you offer or plan to offer.
+If you have not already, contact firstname.lastname@example.org. explaining a little bit about your organization, where you are located, and what programming you offer or plan to offer.

-- The GRCA board will review your application for membership.
-If the board has questions regarding your application, the Membership Director will contact you to follow up within a month of receiving your application.
+The GRCA board will review your application for membership.
+If the board has questions regarding your application, the Member Engagement Committee will contact you to follow up within one month of receiving your application.